 All Christians agree that life is sacred.
 God Himself considers human life is sacred, and He commands man “You shall not murder”.
 But, what should we do when one person takes another person’s life?
 Is the death penalty unchristian or unbiblical, or contrary to the gospel?
 This is a highly debated theological question that divided many Christians.

 You will be surprised to discover how many churches, even among Bible believing Christian churches, including most mainline protestant and evangelical churches, like Presbyterian Church (U.S.A.), Evangelical Lutheran Church in America, United Church of Christ, Episcopal Church, American Baptist Churches, The United Methodist Church, and National Council of Churches oppose the Capital Punishment.
-The Roman Catholic Church also actively oppose the capital punishment and holds that it is a violation of human dignity.
+The Roman Catholic Church also actively opposes the capital punishment and holds that it is a violation of human dignity.
 On the other hand, most conservative Protestants, (i.e. members of the Southern Baptist Convention), and some evangelical movements (i.e. Reformed Christians and Conservative Baptists), support capital punishment.
 [You can read their official statements on Capital Punishment at the end of this article].

 Common Objections to Capital Punishment

 What is God’s view of Capital Punishment?